Unable to create directory /wp-content/uploads/2009/09. Is its parent directory writable by the server?

 The parent directory is 2009 and uploads is ’super’ parent directory (if I can call it that way).
 Both the directories had 777 permission so there was nothing wrong with the permission settings.

-The problem was not with the directory permissions, but it was with URL where Wordpress was trying to upload the image.
+The problem was not with the directory permissions, but it was with URL where WordPress was trying to upload the image.

 On my previous server, I had the blog in a folder named ‘tech’ and in the new server I had renamed it as ‘technology’.